Ultimate Guide to Mexico City Spanish Schools (2025)

 Two qualified teachers teach all the classes, so you know who is teaching your class beforehand.
 This lets you ask questions about who is the right Spanish teacher for you.
 You can schedule your in-person classes at cafés or bookstores like Péndulo.

-Reviews by students speak to the high quality of instruction, the skill of both teachers at making key Spanish concepts simple to understand, and the tailor lessons to the level, interests, and goals of the learners.
+Reviews by students speak to the high quality of instruction, the skill of both teachers at making key Spanish concepts simple to understand, and they tailor lessons to the level, interests, and goals of the learners.

 The small team size means you’ll also want to reach out ahead of time to make sure you can book a Spanish lesson when you are in Condesa.